derBroBro/TerraDepot/README.md

 The `cert_arn` must be a verfied ACM certificate in the us-east-1 region.
 After this you need to create a CNAME Record for your domain pointing to the API Gateways Endpoint.
 Details what to configure will be shown in the outputs.

+## Webhooks and Mails
+Changes on the config, as well as on the state will be pushed to an SNS topic created.
+If you want to get informed, just create an fitting subscription.

 ## For each project
 Visit your https://yourdomain/project/new to create a new project.
 After creation you will get to the overview of your project.
 On this you find also an `backend_http.tf` config which should be added to your projects.